 The Fish River Canyon in Namibia is the second largest canyon in the world.

-Lake Malawi has the largest number of fish species in the world – over 500.
+Lake Malawi has the largest number of fish species in the world –

 There are about 2300 bird species in Africa.

 Three thousand kids a day die from malaria – mostly in sub Saharan Africa.

 Further reading on things to do in Africa